Sociology: Race and ethnic relations

 The sociology of race and of ethnic relations is the area of the discipline that studies the social, political, and economic relations between races and ethnicities at all levels of society.
 This area encompasses the study of racism, residential segregation, and other complex social processes between different racial and ethnic groups.
-This research frequently interacts with other areas of sociology such as stratification and social psychology, as well as with postcolonial theory.
+This research frequently interacts with other areas of sociology, such as stratification and social psychology, as well as with postcolonial theory.
 At the level of political policy, ethnic relations are discussed in terms of either assimilationism or multiculturalism.
-Anti-racism forms another style of policy, particularly popular in the 1960s and 1970s.
+Anti-racism is another policy approach, particularly popular in the 1960s and 1970s.

 Religion

-The sociology of religion concerns the practices, historical backgrounds, developments, universal themes and roles of religion in society.
+The sociology of religion concerns the practices, historical backgrounds, developments, universal themes, and roles of religion in society.
 There is particular emphasis on the recurring role of religion in all societies and throughout recorded history.
 The sociology of religion is distinguished from the philosophy of religion in that sociologists do not set out to assess the validity of religious truth-claims, instead assuming what Peter L. Berger has described as a position of "methodological atheism".
 It may be said that the modern formal discipline of sociology began with the analysis of religion in Durkheim's 1897 study of suicide rates among Roman Catholic and Protestant populations.
 Max Weber published four major texts on religion in a context of economic sociology and social stratification: The Protestant Ethic and the Spirit of Capitalism (1905), The Religion of China: Confucianism and Taoism (1915), The Religion of India: The Sociology of Hinduism and Buddhism (1915), and Ancient Judaism (1920).
-Contemporary debates often centre on topics such as secularization, civil religion, the intersection of religion and economics and the role of religion in a context of globalization and multiculturalism.
+Contemporary debates often centre on topics such as secularization, civil religion, the intersection of religion and economics, and the role of religion in a context of globalization and multiculturalism.